Community Grants Program

 • Budget

-Every grant applicant has the option to work with a mentor from the Consortium to support with drafting and reviewing a grant proposal.
+Every grant applicant has the option to work with a grant writing advisor to support with drafting and reviewing a grant proposal.

-See link to RFA below for complete application instructions and deadline to request a mentor.
+Please read the RFA linked below for complete application instructions and the deadline to request an advisor.

 What is the grant amount?